 See announced interim changes to program requirements due to the COVID-19 pandemic.

-Prospective trainees must:
+Prospective trainees must have:

-- hold a current medical
+- a current medical registration

-need to apply for Advanced Training each year.
+New and current trainees need to apply for Advanced Training each year.

 Joint trainees must: